 As Jack Nicholson once said, “We’re in the business of saving memories”.
-Okay, so that’s not exactly what he said, but let’s not get bogged down in details.
+Okay, so that’s not exactly what he said, but let’s not get bogged down in details (also, if you didn’t get the reference, you need to educate yourself – great film).
 The point is, as a wedding videographer, I deal in moments.
 My product is your memories.
 And “with great memories, come great responsibilities” (okay, I’ll stop butchering film quotes now).

 You only get one shot at your wedding.
 There are no redos.
 It’s therefore important that a wedding videographer keeps your memories safe.
 In this article, I’m going to tell you about the steps and precautions I take to make sure I do exactly that.

 I shoot most weddings alone, meaning it’s usually just me and one camera for most of the day.
 However, this is different for the super important bits: the ceremony and the speeches.
 For these bits, I’ll usually be using three cameras at the same time.
 This has two benefits: not only does it give me different angles to cut to (providing different perspectives and capturing more of what’s going on), but it also gives me backups.

 Unfortunately, things do go wrong; technology sometimes fails us.
 Whether that’s a corrupt memory card, or a camera freezing, I need to make sure that it doesn’t ruin the final product.
 Having multiple angles helps with this.
 There have been a couple of times when, during a ceremony or during the speeches, a memory card in one of my cameras has corrupted.
 Luckily, I’ve always used three cameras, so there were still two functioning angles.
 On all of these occasions, I’ve paid an expert to recover the files so I could still use the footage, but even if they hadn’t been able to recover it, the precautions I’d taken meant that everything was captured in full regardless.